Skip to main content

 • Other expectations that the PhD student and supervisor may have of each other during the supervision process.

-The doctoral school acknowledges that needs and supervision programmes can vary greatly.
-The PhD student and supervisor simply need to make sure they have a realistic and detailed alignment of expectations to avoid misunderstandings and disappointment.
+The Doctoral School recognizes that needs and supervision processes can vary widely.
+However, PhD students and supervisors must ensure a real and detailed expectation alignment to avoid misunderstandings and disappointed expectations.

 Evaluations